ni/install-systemlink-enterprise/release-notes/2024-06/README.md

         - [View this service configuration](https://github.com/ni/install-systemlink-enterprise/blob/2024-06/getting-started/templates/systemlink-values.yaml#L346)
     - Secrets for the service's MongoDB credentials need to be configured.
         - [View this secret configuration](https://github.com/ni/install-systemlink-enterprise/blob/2024-06/getting-started/templates/systemlink-secrets.yaml#L180)
     - The default configuration of workflows TTL Strategy was changed such that `secondsAfterFailure` was replaced with `secondsAfterCompletion`.
-If these values were overwritten, they might need to be adjusted.
-If the overwritten values match the default values, they can be removed.
+The configuration was removed from `getting-started/templates/systemlink-values.yaml` since it matches the default value defined in SystemLink helm chart.
+If the customer helm values file contains secondsAfterFailure and secondsAfterSuccess set to the default values of 600 and 0, the recommendation is to remove the configuration.
+If the secondsAfterSuccess does not match default value, the action item is to rename the field to `secondsAfterCompletion`.
         - [View this service configuration](https://github.com/ni/install-systemlink-enterprise/blob/2024-06/getting-started/templates/systemlink-values.yaml#L935)

 ## Upgrade Considerations